 Luck is Not Real

-How many times have you heard someone say, “Man, that team got lucky?”
-I’m willing to bet, you hear it at least once a weekend.
+How often have you heard someone say, “Man, that team got lucky?”
+I bet you listen to it at least once a weekend.
 For some reason, people associate things they were not expecting with good or bad luck.

 What people don’t realize–luck, just like fear, is not a real.
 It does not have any physical properties.
 Luck is usually attached to 2 things: